Balance & Falls Prevention Class Brisbane

 Is This Class Right for You?

-This class is often right for people who want supervised exercise in a supportive environment and who value gradual progress over high-intensity exercise.
-It is not about pushing through difficult drills.
-Instead, it is about improving steadiness, strength, and movement confidence at a safe pace.
+This class is often right for people who want supervised exercise in a supportive setting.
+It is not about pushing through hard drills.
+It is about improving steadiness, strength, and confidence at a safe pace.

 If you are unsure whether you need a class or one-to-one physiotherapy first, start with an assessment.
-Your physiotherapist can guide you towards the best option for your current balance, mobility, and health needs.
+Your physiotherapist can guide you towards the most suitable option.

 - Wednesday: 10:20am to 11:00am